Friday, August 31, 2018

 Remembering Pitch-A-Tent Records - Ten Foot Faces, Spot 1019, Wrestling Worms

 This has been the year for me to reconnect with music from my past.
 At the start of the year, I fell into a Charlie Parker kick, which included getting my beloved Complete Savoy & Dial set stolen out of my car, along with a smashed window in sub-freezing weather.
 (I found another copy shortly thereafter, at a reasonable price.)
 Then I got the Parker Dean Benedetti Mosaic box out of the library.
-Then, with Mosaic on my mind, I set out to find copies of all of the Bud Shank albums that were reissued the box Mosaic devoted to the saxophonist.
+Then, with Mosaic on my mind, I set out to find copies of all of the Bud Shank albums that were reissued in the box which Mosaic devoted to the saxophonist.

 At some point during all of that, I pulled out the compilation At Dianne's Place, which I received in 1988 when I was doing the zine Discourse.
 The compilation featured bands that had played in a club in Santa Cruz.
 Despite the fact that Dianne's Place existed for a mere six months in 1986, it hosted bands that you might have know (Camper Van Beethoven, Vomit Launch) and others that you should have known (keep reading).
 At the time it probably felt like a place where people were doing what they had to do to get their music out there.
 In retrospect - which I'll admit is filtered through a wistful set of glasses - it was probably pretty magical.